Nitrokey/nitrokey-documentation/pro/windows/viscosity-configuration-with-openvpn.md

 ![](./images/viscosity/viscosity-4.jpg)

-  a.
-If only one Nitrokey will ever be used on this computer, select `Use certificate name below`.
-If the Nitrokey is currently connected to the computer, click the Detect button for Viscosity to automatically fill in the Name field.
+  - If only one Nitrokey will ever be used on this computer, select `Use certificate name below`.
+If the Nitrokey is currently connected to the computer, click the `Detect` button for Viscosity to automatically fill in the Name field.
 Otherwise this field can be completed manually.

-  b.
-If in doubt, or if more than one Nitrokey may be used (i.e. multiple users), then select `Prompt for certificate name`.
+  - If in doubt, or if more than one Nitrokey may be used (i.e. multiple users), then select `Prompt for certificate name`.

 If `Prompt for certificate name` was selected, Viscosity will automatically detect the required key on the Nitrokey, using the specified PKCS#11 module/s.
 Select from any of the found devices, or enter the name of the `serialized id` to use manually.
 Again, the user should be prompted for a password/PIN if required.